Kir-Antipov/Termigram/README.md

 > /sum 3 5 2<br>
 > Sum of **3**, **5** and **2** is 10

-There're some special values which can be provided by [`ISpecialValueProvider`](https://github.com/Kir-Antipov/Termigram/tree/master/Termigram/SpecialValueProviders/ISpecialValueProvider.cs)s:
+There're some inbuilt special values which can be provided by [`ISpecialValueProvider`](https://github.com/Kir-Antipov/Termigram/tree/master/Termigram/SpecialValueProviders/ISpecialValueProvider.cs)s:

  - (`User` *anyName*) - user who called the command
  - (`ChatId` *anyName*) - Id of the chat from which the message came.
 If chat id isn't available, user id will be returned